Heard about CBD, but also heard about CBDa? Confused?

 To get your head around the difference, first it is best to understand what these are in relation to one another.

 CBDa is the acidic ancestor to CBD.
 When cannabis initially grows it produces CBDa and THCa, NOT THC and CBD as you know it.

 In their acidic forms they are seen as inactive, BUT, when cannabis is heated through smoking, cooking or vaporization-a process that is known as decarboxylation occurs (decarbing) turning it into CBD.

-This decarbing process is what turns THCa and CBDa into just CBD and THC.
+This decarbing process is what turns THCa and CBDa into just THC and CBD.
 At the same time however, remember both CBDa and CBD will not get you stoned or high that’s down to THC.

 In fresh cannabis, it is estimated that 95 percent of the cannabinoid exists as THCa and only 5 percent as CBDa.
 However, CBD is the most widely known molecule.
 When CBDa (CBD’s ancestor) aged and heated, it breaks down from its acid form and into CBD.

-Now more than ever you can see CBD hitting news headlines worldwide as it continues to support and maintain human’s health, while there is still not a lot known about CBDa.
+Now more than ever you can see CBD hitting news headlines worldwide as it continues to grow in popularity, while there is still not a lot known about CBDa.

 To conclude, both CBD and CBDa have very similar properties (one is the precursor to the other), but as things stand, CBD is the molecule of choice – and the research reflects that.